Head and Neck Cancers

 Patients who have trouble speaking after treatment may need speech therapy.
 Often, a speech-language pathologist will visit the patient in the hospital to plan therapy and teach speech exercises or alternative methods of speaking.
 Speech therapy usually continues after the patient returns home.

 Eating may be difficult after treatment for head and neck cancer.
 Some patients receive nutrients directly into a vein after surgery or need a feeding tube until they can eat on their own.
 A feeding tube is a flexible plastic tube that is passed into the stomach through the nose or an incision in the abdomen.
 A nurse or speech-language pathologist can help patients learn how to swallow again after surgery.
-The NCI booklet Eating Hints: Before, During, and After Cancer Treatment contains many useful suggestions and recipes.

 Is follow-up care necessary?
 What does it involve?